OleksiiZhurko/rivim-project/README.md

 Security scans.<br>
 GitHub build-in code scan is mostly enough for the project.<br>
 But there should be at least 1 warning:
-- Links integrity is not present for react-frontend in index.html
+- Links integrity is not present for react-frontend in index.html<br>

+Disabled csrf was found.

 ### Lab 5